easypropertylistings/Easy-Property-Listings/README.md

 = 3.5.2 February 12, 2024 =

 - New: Added epl_archive_title_post_type archive page title post type filter.
+- Tweak: Author Tabs now pass the $epl_author so it can be passed to the tabs filter.
 - Tweak: Google Maps now load asynchronous.
 - Tweak: Added check to identify 0 values so that it's not ignored by empty check when using epl_get_option function.
 - Tweak: Removed additional property category appearing in additional features list.